Nielsen boosts TCS contract to $2.5 billion

 Under the 10-year contract signed in 2007, TCS provided IT and business services to Nielsen.

-TCS, a unit of the salt-to-steel Tata Group conglomerate, boasts of major clients including General Electric (GE.N), British Airways and Sony Corp (6758.T).
+TCS, a unit of the salt-to-steel Tata Group conglomerate, boasts of major clients including General Electric, British Airways and Sony Corp.

-The company competes with rival Indian software providers Infosys Ltd (INFY.NS) and Wipro Ltd (WIPR.NS) as well as multinational firms such as IBM (IBM.N) and Accenture Plc (ACN.N) for outsourcing deals.
+The company competes with rival Indian software providers Infosys Ltd and Wipro Ltd as well as multinational firms such as IBM and Accenture Plc for outsourcing deals.

 TCS shares closed at 1,414.70 rupees on Monday on India's National Stock Exchange.